 Below check the specific characteristics of the aircraft you are looking for.
 You can select multiple items for each characteristic.
 The results will be filtered automatically.

 The first all-metal Boeing passenger aircraft is somewhat smaller than the famous Douglas DC-2/DC-3, but bigger than the Beech 18 and Lockheed 14 and 18.
-With all it shares the same external appearance.
+With all it shares the same external appearance, except for the tail.
 For easy recognition look for the single vertical stabiliser with its straight leading edge and curved trailing edge.

 The Boeing 707 has a lot of different versions, civil and military.
 Nearly all can be easily recognised by the antenna pointing forward at the top of the vertical stabiliser.
 Also they share the cockpit windows with two eyebrow windows on each side, and the V-shaped low edge of the side windows.